-"Prince Vegeta."
-He said in a high-pitched whining voice.
+"Prince Vegeta," he stammered in a high-pitched whining voice.
 "What an honor to have you here!"

 "Of course!"
 The man said, puffing on his cigar a few times.
 "You're here for a slave, aren't you?
-Well please, look through them."
-He said motioning to the many boys lined up by their cracked lines of dirt.
+Well please, look through them," he motioned to the many boys lined up by their cracked lines of dirt.

 Vegeta frowned and began to walk down the line of boys.
 He looked them all up and down and his frown turned into a scowl.
 "Is this all you have?"
-He said.
-"They're scrawny."
-He said, grabbing the chin of a particular blue skinned boy with antenna on his head.
+He wrinkled his nose distastefully.
+"They're scrawny," he grabbed the chin of a blue skinned boy with antenna on his head.

 "They may not look like much, but they work hard, and they're strong."

 Nappa walked up behind Vegeta.
-"We can go to another farmhouse, Prince Vegeta."
-He said kicking up some dirt.
+"We can go to another farmhouse, Prince Vegeta," he said kicking up some dirt.
 "Or to a proper auction house."

 Vegeta shook his head and continued down the line.
 He stopped and suddenly frowned; looking at the lavender haired boy he had come to be in front of.
 He looked him up and down and his gaze landed on the boy's eyes.
 His breath caught in his throat, as a hint of recognition washed over him.
 Those eyes!
 The resemblence was striking, and it was enough to catch him off guard.
 The boy had an Earthling classification on his collar, and he was staring Vegeta in the eye without a hint of fear.
-His red scouter ran a few moments before a number popped up.
-He looked at it and his eyes widened a moment.
-An earthling with this sort of power level?
+His red scouter ran a few seconds before registering the ki and a number popped up.
+He looked at it and his eyes widened; an earthling with this sort of power level?
 He narrowed his eyes and snapped his fingers to summon the man next to him.
 "This one, how much?"

 "That one, your highness?"
 The man tried and failed to keep the shock from his voice.
-"That one is a human."
-He said, fervently.
+"That one is a human," he said, fervently.
 "They're weak and stubborn, their people were rebellious and wouldn't know the proper respect for their betters!
 This one won't last you three days!"

 The boy wrinkled his brow in confusion.
 "I started this morning, sir."